QuidLabs/Moulinette/README.md

 ### sUSDe / sDAI / sFRAX

+Same founding principle as Eigen:
-Earn extra (with the possibility
+earn extra (with the possibility
-of slashing some of your stake);
+of slashing some of your stake,
+due to encumbering extra risk).

-the counterparty to this:
+The counterparty to this:
 token-holders wishing to
 insure against price drops.